 How is the High Sheriff chosen?

 Every appointed High Sheriff is responsible for nominating a successor, usually four years in advance.
-A High Sheriff will usually consult with the Lord-Lieutenant, other dignitaries and the local nomination panel before making the final decision.
+A High Sheriff will usually consult with the Lord Lieutenant and other dignitaries before making the final decision.
 At this stage, the nomination is passed to the Privy Council and is then read out by the Queen’s Remembrancer at an annual nomination ceremony in November held in the Royal Courts of Justice in London.
 This process must happen three times on three consecutive years before being submitted to the Queen for her approval at the ancient ‘Pricking Ceremony’.

 What happens at the ‘Pricking Ceremony’?